-- 1. To receive Work First, the children must live with an adult relative who is within a certain degree of kinship: - a.
-Parent, including a biological mother, father, and adoptive parent - b.
-Legal father or mother, stepparents - c.
-An alleged father or other alleged paternal relatives - d.
-Spouses of these individuals also meet kinship even if the marriage has been terminated by death or divorce. - e.
-Grandparents, great-grandparents, great-great-grandparents - f.
-Uncles or aunts, great uncle or aunt, great-great uncle or aunt, nephew, niece, first cousin - g.
-Brother, sister, half-brothers, half-sister, stepbrother and stepsister - h.
-Other adults who have court ordered legal custody or legal guardianship of a child. - i.
-Brother, sister, including half brothers and sisters cure for the job quit penalty once the penalty begins.
-It continues until the full four months is completed, even if the individual obtains employment.
+- 1. To receive Work First, the children must live with an adult relative who is within a certain degree of kinship: - A. Parent, including a biological mother, father, and adoptive parent. - B. Legal father or mother, step-parents. - C. An alleged father or other alleged paternal relatives. - D. Spouses of these individuals also meet kinship even if the marriage has been terminated by death or divorce. - E. Grandparents, great-grandparents, great-grandparents. - F. Uncles or aunts, great uncle or aunt, great-great uncle or aunt, nephew, niece, first cousin. - G. Brother, sister, half-brothers, half-sister, step-brother and step-sister. - H. Other adults who have court ordered legal custody or legal guardianship of a child. - I. Brother, sister, including half-brothers and sisters.